Understanding the 8 phases of EMDR therapy.

 Once the target trauma is resolved, phase five, installation of the positive cognition begins, and body scans, phase six, are conducted to assess for any potential need for reevaluation.
 Phase seven is closure, finalizing the process of installing the positive cognition.
 Phase eight is reevaluation to ensure complete reprocessing.

-EMDR is now a highly effective therapeutic treatment for treating posttraumatic stress disorder (PTSD).
-EMDR can be a faster therapeutic process compared to talk therapy approaches, which is appealing when confronting trauma.
-EMDR is not only used for treating trauma.
+EMDR therapy is now a highly effective therapeutic treatment for treating posttraumatic stress disorder (PTSD).
+Eye Movement Desensitization and Reprocessing Therapy can be a faster therapeutic process compared to talk therapy approaches, which is appealing when confronting trauma.
+Plus, it is not only used for treating trauma.
 It is effective in treating anxiety, depression, chronic illness, eating disorders, substance abuse, and OCD, phobias, negative self talk and more.

-Please do not hesitate to reach out if you have any questions about EMDR therapy.
+The EMDR International Association talks more extensively about EMDR here.
 If EMDR does not sound like the right path for you, check out my post on neurofeedback therapy here to see if that would be a better option for your healing journey.